 Inflation targeting started a decade ago, with public announcements of inflation targets in New Zealand and Chile.
 According to our count, 19 inflation targeting country cases have been recorded as of November 2000.
-They include a variety of experiences that comprise industrial and emerging economies, transition and steady-state inflation targeters, semi and full-fledged targeters, old and recent starters, and current and former targeters.
+They include a variety of experiences that comprise industrial and emerging economies, transition and steady-state inflation targeters, semi and full-fledged targeters, old and recent starters, and current and former targeters.1

-&lt;sup>1 Classifying country cases into inflation targeting and other monetary regimes involves subjective choices for two reasons.First, there is lack of full agreement on the main conditions and features of inflation targeting and how they apply during transition to low inflation - an issue that we discuss below.
-Second, some countries have used bothg inflation and other targets, particularly at their early years of inflation targeting.
+1 Classifying country cases into inflation targeting and other monetary regimes involves subjective choices for two reasons.
+First, there is lack of full agreement on the main conditions and features of inflation targeting and how they apply during transition to low inflation - an issue that we discuss below.
+Second, some countries have used simultaneously inflation targets and other nominal anchors (the exchange rate and/or a monetary aggregate), particularly at their early years of inflation targeting.
 IMF (2000), Mahadeva and Sterne (2000), and Sterne (2000) discuss and present comprehensive country classifications of monetary regimes.
-Reflecting different classification criteria, recent cross-country studies of IT experiences differ in their country samples - e.g. Bernanke, Laubach, Mishkin, and Posen (1999), Schaechter, Stone, and Zelmer (2000), and Corbo, Landerretche, and Schmidt-Hebbel (2000).
+Reflecting different classification criteria, recent cross-country studies of IT experiences differ in their country samples - e.g. Bernanke, Laubach, Mishkin, and Posen (1999), Schaechter, Stone, and Zelmer (2000), Corbo, Landerretche, and Schmidt-Hebbel (2001), and Corbo and Schmidt-Hebbel (2000).

-Figure 1 depicts adoption dates and initial inflation rates (at adoption) for the 19-country sample.
+Figure 1 depicts adoption dates and initial inflation rates (at year of adoption) for the 19country sample.2